Mediterranean Baked Cod Recipe

 Broil in the heated oven for 7-9 minutes until the tomatoes are blistered and the cod flakes easily with a fork.

-Remove from heat and sprinkle chopped parsley.
+Remove from heat and sprinkle with chopped parsley.

 Pin the recipe to your Pinterest board for later here.